-- Work on national level in bringing forward sustainability/green economy via political advocacy work and/or sustainability-related projects involving societal actors/stakeholders.
+- Work at the national level to bring forward sustainability/green economy via political advocacy work and/or sustainability-related projects involving societal actors/stakeholders.

-Our current member organisations UnternehmensGrün (Germany), Grüne Wirtschaft (Austria), Entreprendre Vert (France), MVO Nederland (Netherlands), and Sustainable Economy Association (Belgium):
+Our current member organisations UnternehmensGrün (Germany), Grüne Wirtschaft (Austria), Entreprendre Vert (France), MVO Nederland (Netherlands), Sustainable Economy Association (Belgium) and CirEko (Sweden):

 - are non-governmental organisations or non-profit organisations,